List of DC Comics characters: Q: Moira Queen

 Moira Queen is the mother of Oliver Queen/Green Arrow.
-She and her husband Robert were killed by lions during an African safari.
+She and her husband Robert were killed by lions during a safari in Africa.

 Moira Queen in other media

 Moira Queen appears in Arrow, portrayed by Susanna Thompson.
 This version was killed by Deathstroke before being resurrected following the changes to history during "Crisis on Infinite Earths".

 Robert Queen

 Robert Henry Queen is the father of Oliver Queen/Green Arrow.
 He was created by Chuck Dixon and Rick Burchett, first appearing in Green Arrow (vol. 2) Annual #7 (1995).
-He and his wife Moira were killed by lions during an African safari.
+He and his wife Moira were killed by lions during a safari in Africa.